Machine Unlearning in Speech Emotion Recognition via Forget Set Alone: Experimental Results

 In Table~\ref{tab:result}, we select the best results in the multiple settings of $\tau$ from the model performance on the validation set.
 The remaining-data-involved unlearning can perform comparably with the fine-tuned model when the number of forgotten samples ($N$) varies from $10$ to $100$.
 This can be expected as the remain set is involved in unlearning.
 In comparison, the models trained only on the forget set perform worse than remaining-data-involved unlearning, since the amount of the training data decreases in unlearning and the model can forget the knowledge learnt from the remain set.
 Both remaining-data-involved unlearning and random labelling methods cause model performance on $D_e$ higher than the chance level (\ie $0.143$ for seven-class classification), which means the models cannot completely forget the knowledge learnt from $D_e$.

 Compared to the baselines, the proposed two approaches using adversarial attacks can make the model forget the knowledge learnt from $D_e$.
 Both approaches perform on $D_e$ with UARs not higher than $0.110$.
-Both approaches also outperform the random labelling method, indicating the effectiveness of adversarial attacks in augmenting the data and simulating the data distribution of the remain set.
+Both approaches also outperform the random labelling method, indicating the effectiveness of adversarial attacks in augmenting the training data.
 When comparing the two proposed approaches, using elastic model weights can further improve the model performance.
 The reason can be that the EWC method regulates the models to only update unimportant model parameters.
 Finally, the models in the proposed two approaches perform worse when $N$ increases, which is reasonable.
 We can still see significant improvement of the model performance compared to random labelling when $N=10,30,50$ ($p<0.001$ in a one-tailed z-test).

+\ren{Finally, we compare the approaches across Wav2Vec 2.0, HuBERT~\cite{hsu2021hubert}, and WavLM~\cite{chen2022wavlm} in Table~\ref{tab:result_model}.
+The proposed approaches using adversarial attacks w/ and wo/ elastic model weights mostly outperform the other two methods, including remain-data-involved unlearning and random labelling.
+This further indicates the effectiveness of the proposal approaches. }